Muliro1/groq-llama3-template/README.md

 `main_cli.py` is a script that runs a chatbot in the command line.
 It uses Python's built-in `input()` function to get user input and print functions to display the chatbot's responses.
 Like `main.py`, it uses the Groq Cloud API and Llama3 to generate responses.

+## main_cli2.py

+`main_cli2.py` is similar to main_cli.py, the difference is instead of using the requests module from python, it creates a chat completion using the qroq api itself within the code

 ## Setup Instructions

 ### Update .env file